As an independent musician, are you getting all your music royalties from streaming services?

 • For downloads or physical media (vinyl etc – 9.1 cents per download/copy pressed

-If your songs, melodies, and compositions are being streamed, get in contact with the service providers and claim what is rightly yours.
+If your songs, melodies, and compositions are being streamed, get what is rightly yours.

 Indiy exists to help people create great music!